Oggetto:

 Class 22: Economic Metaphors

-Topic: Visual metaphors (print ads, magazine covers and commercials)
+Topic: Visual metaphors (print ads, magazine covers and commercials, political cartoons)

 Class 24: Oral Presentation Workshop